cuhksam/emnlp2019.github.io/_pages/participants/presentation.md

+## Demo Presentations

+Each demo station includes the following:
+- A table and a chair
+- A poster board of 100 cm (width) x 250 cm (height)
+- A monitor (Viewsonic 23" full HD widescreen LED monitor)
+- One HDMI cable to connect a laptop to the monitor and two backup VGA cables.
+(No adaptors are provided.)
+- One Hong Kong socket

+The demo stations will be numbered.
+There will be student volunteers there to help.

+When the demo session stops, presenters are asked to remove their posters and their material from the table.

 ## Remote Presentations

 EMNLP-IJCNLP 2019 will be accepting applications for remote presentations in circumstances where none of the authors can attend the conference due to reasons such as: